-My ideal clients try to solve the marketing problem, the fear of not sustaining themselves and their family, the fear of not being good enough, through seeking answers in tools, tactics and courses.
+My ideal clients try to solve the marketing problem, the fear of not sustaining themselves and their families, and the fear of not being good enough, by seeking answers in tools, tactics, and courses.

 I’ll buy this course that shows me how to create and launch a product.
 This will be the answer to my prayers.
 If I can just set up the perfect webinar, or perfect funnel, then I’ll be all set...

 You will always grow and learn and adapt.
 If you can’t handle that, then you need to do the inner work that will give you the strength of purpose to continue.

 Those that are successful in life and business embrace continual improvement.
 The Japanese call it Kaizen, which translates to change for the better or, as I learned it in business school, continuous improvement.